-Your Nonprofit Got its Grant — Now What?
+Your Nonprofit Got its Grant.
+Now What?

 Getting a grant isn’t just a handshake and a check — they can come with many conditions.
 Is your CFO ready?

-Your Nonprofit Got its Grant — Now What?
+Your Nonprofit Got its Grant.
+Now What?

-16 mins read
+17 mins read

-Four ways your nonprofit’s CFO can help properly administer grants.
+Nonprofit grant management: Four ways your nonprofit’s CFO can help properly administer grants.

-Let’s imagine all our efforts have succeeded: After a lot of hard work and coordination between the grant writing team and the CFO, your nonprofit has been awarded the grant.1 There’s probably time for some celebration, but then the challenge of administering the grant begins.
-Like in the other parts of the grant proposal process, the CFO plays a central role in carrying out the organization’s many responsibilities in its collaboration with the funder.
+Let’s imagine all our efforts have succeeded: After a lot of hard work and coordination between the grant writing team and the CFO, your nonprofit has been awarded the grant.1 There’s probably time for some celebration, but then the challenge of nonprofit grant management and administration begins.

 So, what should the CFO be doing in helping to administer the grant?
 Well, there are four main areas in which the CFO can help properly administer the grant.